LazerFX/gilded.rose/Refactor-Steps.md

 Fixed `MaxQuality` naïve approach, however this has demonstrated there are more tests needed for where we're adding more than 1 (for instance in the backstage pass) and it's going past Max Value.
 That's next.

 ---

+Added more tests to identify issues with the clamping.
+Fixed the issues while doing it.
+Have a couple of clamping issues left and a bug in the verified text, which I've fixed in the codebase by clamping, and will update in the verified.

+---